Lux Interior

-Erick Lee Purkhiser (October 21, 1946 – February 4, 2009), better known by the stage name Lux Interior, was an American singer and a founding member of the American rock band the Cramps from 1976 until his death in 2009 at age 62.
+Erick Lee Purkhiser (October 21, 1946 – February 4, 2009), better known by the stage name Lux Interior, was an American singer-songwriter and a founding member of the American rock band the Cramps from 1976 until his death in 2009 at age 62.

 Early life

 Born in Akron, Ohio, he grew up in its nearby suburb of Stow and graduated from Stow High School.

 Career

 He met his partner Kristy Wallace, better known as Poison Ivy, in Sacramento in 1972, when he and a friend picked her up while she was hitchhiking.
 The couple founded the band after they moved from California to Ohio in 1973, and then to New York in 1975, where they soon became part of the flourishing punk scene.